MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 + Standard R web services
 + Realtime R web services

-There are other kinds of web services, but they cannot be publish in R with this package.
+There are other kinds of web services, but they cannot be published in R with this package.

 Once you have published a service, you can [update](#updateService) or [delete](#deleteService) that web service.